Solo Exhibition: In Measured Line

 STAMFORD, CT -- Fernando Luis Alvarez Gallery is proud to announce new gallery artist Shelby Head's solo exhibition, In Measured Line.

-In Measured Line is a series of work that has been conceived and created over the past four years.
-Head is influenced predominantly by the practicalities of minimalism as integrated with elements of light and architecture and balanced by her chosen medium: paper.
+In Measured Line, a series of works conceived and created over the past four years, Head crafts tactile experiences by integrating paper with light and space.
+Imagine the delicate edges of paper catching the warm glow of a hidden beam, casting soft shadows and creating a play of light and form.
+This sensory exploration is influenced by the practicalities of minimalism as integrated with elements of light and architecture, and balanced by her chosen medium: paper.

 For the exhibition, the artist has reproduced the essence of architecture by reducing line and space to its simplest form.
-Using versatile, flexible, and ordinary paper as material throughout the series, intentionally necessitates the works' medium (noun) to become an action (verb): to paper over, to patch up, or to conceal.
+Using versatile, flexible, and ordinary paper as the material throughout the series intentionally makes the works' medium (noun) an action (verb): to paper over, to patch up, or to conceal.

-The surface of Head's work is covered with a variety of off-white paper, creating a quiet contrast between shapes.
-The fragility and vulnerability of paper allows for chance to contribute to the overall surface composition; when the surface is damaged in the art-making process, an accidental mark is then covered up with a strip of paper, a pucker is cut out and resurfaced with a swatch, and a patch is added to counterbalance the cover up.
+The surface of Head's work is covered with a variety of off-white papers, creating a quiet contrast between shapes.
+The fragility and vulnerability of paper allow for chance to contribute to the overall surface composition; when the surface is damaged in the art-making process, an accidental mark is then covered up with a strip of paper, a pucker is cut out and resurfaced with a swatch, and a patch is added to counterbalance the cover-up.
 These external forces of chance and circumstance allow for fresh discovery within each new composition.

-LED lights are embedded behind the surface of each piece, and partially illuminate the space inside through a variety of breaks on the surface.
-These openings give a glimpse into a private and mostly hidden inner landscape.
-Light and, at times, material escape onto the two-dimensional surface, creating a dialogue between the flat plane and sculpture.
+LED lights are embedded beneath the surface of each piece and partially illuminate the space within through a variety of surface breaks.
+These openings offer a glimpse into a private, mostly hidden inner landscape.
+The LEDs emit a subtle radiance that creates a shift from shadow to light.
+This luminosity can be felt as it spills onto the two-dimensional surface, casting a gentle warmth that invites touch.
+Light and, at times, material escape onto the surface, fostering a dynamic interplay between the flat plane and sculpture.

-The more architectural components of the collection were, in part, inspired by the architecture in and around the Yale Art Gallery in New Haven, CT, close to the artist's home.
-This component does not necessarily ground the collection in a particular place, but rather it offers a contribution to historical reference in architecture and provides insight into the very material nature of construction.
+The more architectural components of the collection were, in part, inspired by the Yale Art Gallery in New Haven, CT, which is close to the artist's home.
+A specific element of inspiration was Kahn's renowned coffered ceilings, which echo the structural precision and geometric form found in historical architecture.
+This component does not necessarily ground the collection in a particular place, but it contributes to architectural history and provides insight into the very material nature of construction.